The Official Website of

 for her works in 'preserving America's Western Heritage and Cowboy Culture.

-She can often be seen making guest appearances on behalf of her family to greet their fans.
+She can often be seen making guest appearances on behalf of her family to greet their fans, and acts as panel moderator at many festivals around the US.

 click the link below see where she is next appearing.